 The LiDAR inventory has a reliable estimate of existing stand volume for each polygon based on the relationship between LiDAR attributes and field sampled volume.
 To create yield tables that project future growth, the LiDAR inventory attributes of age, height, basal area, stems per hectare, and crown closure for live stems were used to develop an initial VDYP input record for each inventory polygon.
-It was found that the yield tables created by VDYP overestimated the existing inventory volume by about 11.8% for stands greater than 52 years old.
-Figure 8 shows a comparison of the LiDAR volumes versus the initial VDYP predicted volumes.
+Although it was found that the yield tables created by VDYP provided a good estimate of stand volume at the TFL level, it was evident that there was a lot of variation for individual stands.
+Figure 8 shows a comparison of the LiDAR volumes versus the initial VDYP predicted volumes for stands greater than 52 years of age.